Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have come away with five wins in the seven contests they have been listed as the underdogs in this season.

-- Atlanta is 5-1 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The Braves have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The Braves have won 51 of the 75 games they were the moneyline favorite this season (68%).

-- So far this season, Atlanta and its opponents have hit the over in 47 of its 86 games with a total.

-- In 14 games with a line this season, the Braves have a mark of 7-7-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!